First check to see if there is a 1/16″ – 1/8″ gap between the lip of the flyer and the orifice bearing.

 If there isn’t a gap:

-For the Sidekick, release the front quick release, and back the front maiden off of the lip of the flyer.
+Release the front maiden and back the front maiden off of the lip of the flyer.

 If there is a gap, and the wheel is still hard to treadle: